dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 ## SSH over hotspot
 If you can not access the RP through monitor and mouse follow these steps.
 In the boot partition of the RaspberryPi SD card add the following files.
- - Need to add file called "ssh".
+ - Need to add en empty file called "ssh".
 There is no extension.
- - Need to add file called "wpa_supplicant.conf".
+ - Need to add file called "wpa_supplicant.conf" filled with:

  For Raspian Jessie